caio-lucena/caio-lucena/README.md

 - I’m interested in learn and grow in order to became a developer some day.
 - The first programming language I learned was Java.
 - Right now I'm studying Python, JavaScript and reviewing database concepts (for SQL and NoSQL).
-- BTW, I got a internship opportunity at [Sinqia](https://sinqia.com.br/), and I'm loving to work with Java S2
+- BTW, I got a internship opportunity at [Sinqia](https://sinqia.com.br/), and I'm loving to work with Java, Spring Boot, MSSQL, Pentaho and others tools.